London General Omnibus Company: Overview

+Experimental Fischer petrol-electric bus, 1903.

 The London General Omnibus Company was founded in 1855 to amalgamate and regulate the many independent horse-drawn omnibus services then operating in London.
 Originally an Anglo-French enterprise, also known as the Compagnie Generale des Omnibus de Londres, the LGOC soon became the largest omnibus operator in London.
 It bought out hundreds of independently owned buses and established a consistent level of service for its fleet.
 Within a year, the LGOC controlled 600 of London's 810 omnibuses.

 Under its chairman Sir John Pound, in 1902 it looked at an option to purchase a competitor, the Star Omnibus Company, but it was unable to complete negotiations.
 LGOC began using motor omnibuses in 1902, and the last LGOC horse-drawn bus ran on 25 October 1911.

 In 1908 the LGOC bought the Road Car Company, the Vanguard Company, and its other main rivals, thereby gaining a virtual monopoly in London.

 The merger of these three companies (the Road Car Company was also known as Union Jack owing to its habit of flying the British flag on its vehicles) gave the new and enlarged LGOC the most experienced operating and engineering personnel of any operator - and perhaps manufacturer - in the country at the time.

 The LGOC absorbed the Great Eastern London Motor Omnibus Company (previously known as London Motor Omnibus Company) in March 1911.

 In 1912, the Underground Group, which owned most of the London Underground, bought the LGOC.
 This followed the start of negotiations between the two companies in 1910 that finally led to the publication of an official statement regarding the proposed terms of the merger on 19 January 1912.
 By early February 1912 the majority of shareholders in the LGOC had accepted the terms.
 This in time allowed increasing co-ordination between LGOC bus and tube services, with integrated fares, such as was seen with the opening of the bus station adjacent to Hammersmith station in April 1914.